mieweb/docs/content/functions/quality-of-care/measures/quality-measure-specifications-and-recommended-workflows/cms-124-cervical-cancer-screening.md

 ## Clinical Instructions

-### New UI Visit Encounter (valid RC202109+)

-### Original Visit Encounter

-Ensure all women aged 23-64 are screened for cervical cancer, at least once within the measurement period.
-Use the Past Procedures section of the encounter to record a previous HPV or Pap test; otherwise, use the Visit Orders section of the encounter to order/perform one of the recognized procedures (i.e., HPV Test or Pap Test) at the time of the encounter.
-While documenting the Visit encounter, either record the previous procedure or the receipt of the recognized procedure, or order and perform the test, as appropriate.

-1. <strong>Option 1: Document in the Past Procedures section</strong>
-    1. Open the Past Procedures section
-    2. Using the Procedure autocomplete, begin typing the name of the diagnostic procedure (e.g., PAP Test, HPV DNA Detection, etc.) with the appropriate Concept ID (e.g., LOINC).
-    3. Add the Date and any relevant Notes.
-    4. Click the Next button, or close the section
-2. <strong>Option 2: Document in the Preventive Care section</strong>
-    1. Open the Preventive Care section
-    2. Provide the date of the last reported procedure in the Enter New Date field (e.g., 01-17-2020).
-This date is the Last Reported Date
-    3. Click the Next button, or close the section
-3. <strong>Option 3: Document in the Tests and Procedures section IF performing the screening in-house</strong>
-    1. Open the Tests and Procedures section
-    2. Using the autocomplete, begin typing the appropriate procedure name
-    3. Click the Add to Exam button
-    4. After adding the new section, open the procedure section and add any results or findings
-    5. Click the Next button, or close the section
-4. Continue documenting the encounter, as needed
-5. When completed, Close and Archive the encounter

-* <strong>Option 4: Scan/Index or Upload an accepted Document</strong>
-    1. Using [WebScan](../../../document-management/scanning-and-indexing.md), scan and index the appropriate document type configured with the necessary LOIN-C (e.g., 33717-0).
+Ensure all women aged 24-64 are screened for cervical cancer on the following schedule.
+Beginning at age 21, women should be screened using a Pap Test at least once every 3 years.
+Alternatively, beginning at age 30, women can be screened using an HPV Test at least once every 5 years.
+Laboratory screening tests will be recorded as observations with results either manually entered or received from a laboratory interface.

+### Numerator Compliance

+#### Workflow A

+1. To document a known test and result while documenting the Visit encounter, open the Tests and Procedures section
+2. Search for the appropriate screening test
+* For patients under 30, use a Pap Test (2.16.840.1.113883.3.464.1003.108.12.1017)
+* For patients 30+, use either a Pap Test or HPV Test (2.16.840.1.113883.3.464.1003.110.12.1059)
+3. Click Add to Exam
+4. Open the newly added test section and record the test result
+5. Complete the test and close the section
+6. Continue documenting the encounter, as appropriate
+7. When completed, Close and Archive the encounter

+#### Workflow B

+1. To order a future test while documenting the Visit encounter, open the Visit Orders section
+2. Search for the appropriate screening test
+* For patients under 30, use a Pap Test (2.16.840.1.113883.3.464.1003.108.12.1017)
+* For patients 30+, use either a Pap Test or HPV Test (2.16.840.1.113883.3.464.1003.110.12.1059)
+3. Click Add
+4. Close the Visit Orders section
+5. Continue documenting the encounter, as appropriate
+6. When completed, Close and Archive the encounter
+7. The order added during the encounter MUST be resulted and completed with an appropriately coded observation in order to meet numerator compliance

+### Denominator Exclusion Compliance

+#### Workflow A

+1. While documenting the encounter, record an active diagnosis of Congenital or Acquired Absence of Cervix (2.16.840.1.113883.3.464.1003.111.12.1016)
+* Use the Smart Plan section quick lists to record the condition

+OR

+* Use the Past Medical History section quick lists to record the condition

+OR

+* Use the Symptoms/Diagnosis section quick lists to record the condition
+2. Continue documenting the encounter, as appropriate
+3. When completed, Close and Archive the encounter
+4. This can also be documented outside of an encounter

+#### Workflow B

+1. While documenting the encounter, record a procedure of Hysterectomy with No Residual Cervix (2.16.840.1.113883.3.464.1003.198.12.1014)
+* Use the Smart Plan section quick lists to record the procedure

+OR

+* Use the Past Procedures section quick lists to record the procedure
+2. Continue documenting the encounter, as appropriate
+3. When completed, Close and Archive the encounter
+4. This can also be documented outside of an encounter

+#### Workflow C

+1. Use the Long-Term, Chronic, and End of Life Care instructions to document one or more of the following
+    1. Palliative Care
+    2. Hospice Care

 ## Evidence